Privacy policy

 Why do we use Google Fonts on our website?

-Which data is stored by Google?
+What data is stored by Google?

-How long and where is the data stored?
+How long and where will the data be stored?

 How can I delete my data or prevent data storage?